TypeCellOS/BlockNote/packages/website/docs/docs/real-time-collaboration.md

 When a user edits the document, an incremental change (or "update") is captured and can be shared between users of your app.
 You can share these updates by setting up a _Yjs Provider_.
 In the snipped above, we use [y-webrtc](https://github.com/yjs/y-webrtc) which shares updates over WebRTC (and BroadcastChannel), but you might be interested in different providers for production-ready use cases.

+- [Liveblocks](https://liveblocks.io/yjs) A fully hosted WebSocket infrastructure and persisted data store for Yjs documents.
+Includes webhooks, REST API, and browser DevTools, all for Yjs
 - [PartyKit](https://www.partykit.io/) A serverless provider that runs on Cloudflare
 - [Hocuspocus](https://www.hocuspocus.dev/) open source and extensible Node.js server with pluggable storage (scales with Redis)
 - [y-websocket](https://github.com/yjs/y-websocket) provider that you can connect to your own websocket server